dsc-courses/dsc10-2023-sp/syllabus.md

 Weekly lab assignments are a required part of the course and will help you develop fluency in Python and working with data.
-The labs are designed to help you build the skills you need to complete homework assignments and projects, in a low-stress setting.
+The labs are designed to help you build the skills you need to complete homework assignments and projects in a low-stress setting.

 As you complete the lab, you'll be able to run a sequence of autograder tests,